Bill White (administrator): U.S. ambassador in Belgium

-At a July 22, 2025, hearing before the U.S. Senate Foreign Relations Committee, Senator Tim Kaine asked about White's post a year earlier on the X platform in which he had called for prosecuting Georgia Governor Brian Kemp and Georgia Secretary of State Brad Raffensperger: "It's high time now to legitimately prosecute @GaSecofState and @GovKemp !!"
+At a July 22, 2025, hearing before the U.S. Senate Foreign Relations Committee, Senator Tim Kaine asked White about a social media post a year earlier in which White had called for prosecuting Georgia Governor Brian Kemp and Georgia Secretary of State Brad Raffensperger: "It's high time now to legitimately prosecute @GaSecofState and @GovKemp !!"
 White answered by claiming there had been "substantial irregularities" in Georgia's 2020 election.

-His nomination stalled in the Senate amid pushback from Democrats, but the Senate Foreign Relations Committee advanced White's nomination on Sep 17, 2025.
-During his confirmation hearing, Senator Tim Kaine pointed that some of White's posts on social media made him unfit for a diplomatic position.
+His nomination stalled in the Senate amid pushback from Democrats, but the committee advanced White's nomination on September 17, 2025.
+During his confirmation hearing, Kaine said he believed that some of White's posts on social media made him unfit for a diplomatic position.
 The posts underlined by Kaine included promoting conspiracies about the 2020 presidential election and support for Dries Van Langenhove, a far-right Belgian activist convicted of racism and Holocaust denial.
-The Senate Foreign Relations Committee approved his nomination, nevertheless.

-He was eventually confirmed on October 7, 2025.
+He was confirmed by the full Senate on October 7, 2025.

+As ambassador, White championed a transactional approach to diplomacy, heavily emphasizing U.S.–Belgium commercial deals, including a joint production between Liège-based FN Browning and Raytheon to manufacture components for AMRAAM missiles, as well as pushing for Belgium to utilize U.S. liquefied natural gas and Westinghouse nuclear technology.
+He frequently defended Donald Trump's confrontational approach to European allies as "tough love."

+In February 2026, he criticized the Belgian Minister of Health directly because of the prosecution of three Jewish circumcisers by an Antwerp judge and asked Belgium to "DROP THE RIDICULOUS AND ANTI SEMITIC ‘PROSECUTION’ NOW...".
+There is since 2023 a judicial investigation in Antwerp into illegal ritual circumcisions, considered as a medical procedure, carried out by individuals without any medical training.
+White publicly criticized Health Minister Frank Vandenbroucke, warned that political inaction would "be perceived as antisemitic", and engaged in a public dispute with the Flemish socialist leader, Conner Rousseau, suggesting Rousseau could face a ban from entering the United States.
+The investigation started after the television series Shalom allemaal showed the ritual and after complaints from Moshe Friedman, an Antwerp Jew who disagrees with the specific Antwerp tradition of not using (Jewish) doctors for the circumcision, and with the hygienic conditions of oral suction, and a complaint from the action group Rights And Freedoms Always (RAFA).

 Personal life

-White married Bryan Eure in 2011, with prominent lawyer David Boies officiating.
-In attendance were Barbara Walters, David Paterson, Gayle King, and Joel Grey, among many other high-profile individuals.
-Aretha Franklin was the wedding singer.
+White married Bryan Eure in 2011, with prominent attorney David Boies officiating.
+In attendance were Barbara Walters, David Paterson, Gayle King, and Joel Grey, among other celebrities.
+Aretha Franklin sang at the wedding.

-Bill splits his time between Atlanta and New York City.
+White splits his time between Atlanta and New York City.

 In 2012, White purchased a townhouse in Manhattan at 460 West 22nd Street for $4.6 million and subsequently flipped it for $16 million after extensive renovations.
 The renovated property had been visited by Barack Obama, Jennifer Lopez and Mark Wahlberg before it was bought by DRGB Y Asociados LLC.